VilhoValittu/CamillaFIR/README.md

 ### Running the Application

-1. Clone the repository or download `CamillaFIR.py` and `config.json`.
+1. Clone the repository or download `CamillaFIR.py`.
 2. Run the script:
 ```bash
 python CamillaFIR.py